Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

 ## SpawnHandlers

 You can register your own spawn handlers.
-If you do so MLAPI won't use the default ones (instantiating/destroying objects).
+MLAPI will use them in place of default spawn handlers to instantiate and destroy objects.

 ```csharp
 SpawnManager.RegisterCustomSpawnHandler(SpawnManager.GetPrefabHash("myPrefabName"), (position, rotation, disabled) =>